ricmua/ros_force_dimension/README.md

 # Force Dimension ROS2 package

-This package implements a simple ROS2 node for interfacing with Force Dimension [haptics][haptics_wikipedia] robots.
-It aims to simplify the process of developing applications involving haptic devices.
+This package implements a simple ROS2 node for interfacing with Force Dimension [haptics][haptics_wikipedia] robots, with the objective of simplifying the process of developing applications involving haptic devices.
 For further background information, please see the documentation related to [Force Dimension](doc/markdown/force_dimension.md) and [ROS](doc/markdown/ros.md).